 The tightly packed streets on Hong Kong Island create urban canyons through which daily life progresses, often with the old and new in stark contrast.
 In less than 20 minutes you can walk between the glittering skyscrapers of Central and the historic markets of Sheung Wan.
 This time we stayed in a friend’s apartment on the mid-levels which lie directly above Central.

 Hong Kongers are well-known for the crazy hours they work and the stress this causes.
-Coupled with these dense living conditions it’s been said that as many as 1 in 3 have developed psychological conditions as a direct result.
+Coupled with these dense living conditions it’s been said that as many as 1 in 3 has developed psychological conditions as a direct result.

 Somewhere you might not want to walk through at night but intriguing nevertheless and somewhat reminiscent of New York.
 During much of the year air conditioning is a must and the constant whirring of the wall-mounted units makes for a comforting backing track.

-On a warm afternoon a cat sits lazily outside a dried seafood shop.
+On a warm afternoon, a cat sits lazily outside a dried seafood shop.
 I envy it…